Table of Contents

 View on Amazon.com ➜

+Mexico is known for the dreaded “Montezuma’s revenge” that is placed on travelers, a curse that allegedly gives visitors traveler’s diarrhea.
 In case you get an upset stomach or food poisoning from the local cuisine, it’s handy to have some activated charcoal pills with you.
-Activated charcoal contains small chambers and cavities that “capture” or bind unwanted materials and gas and carry it safely through the digestive system.
+If you’re hit with this common ailment, activated charcoal contains small chambers and cavities that “capture” or bind unwanted materials and gas and carry them safely through the digestive system.
 They are my go-to for big and small stomach troubles while I am traveling.

 Activated Charcoal